Specialized Academic Programs

 Tufts’ Postbaccalaureate Premedical Program is a well-respected, well-established program for college graduates who want to prepare for entrance into a health care profession but have not yet taken the majority of required science courses.
 This is a concentrated program of study with rigorous courses taught by renowned Tufts faculty, supplemented with personalized advising and support that gives you the needed advantage when applying to competitive medical schools and other graduate programs for the health professions.

-Combined Degree Programs: Music or the Fine Arts Combined with Liberal Arts BA/BS
+Combined Degree Program: Fine Arts Combined with Liberal Arts BA/BS

-For students who wish to pursue their artistic and academic interests to the fullest extent, Tufts offers two programs resulting in a BA or BS degree combined with a Bachelor of Music degree or Bachelor of Fine Arts degree.
+For students who wish to pursue their artistic and academic interests to the fullest extent, Tufts offers a program resulting in a BA or BS degree combined with a Bachelor of Fine Arts degree.

 Combined Degree Programs: BS/MS and BA/MA